raiden-network/microraiden/docs/proxy-tutorial.rst

 :py:meth:`~microraiden.make_helpers.make_paywalled_proxy` is a helper that handles the setup of the channel manager and returns a :py:class:`~microraiden.proxy.paywalled_proxy.PaywalledProxy` instance.
+Microraiden also includes other helpers that parse common commandline options.
+We are not using them in this example - for a quick overview how to use them, refer to i.e. :py:meth:`~microraiden.examples.demo_proxy.__main__`

 ..
 TODO explain shortly what the channel manager does and link with autodoc